Land Economy

 Land Economy at Caius

-We usually admit three or four students in Land Economy each year.
+We usually admit five students in Land Economy each year.
 This makes for a small and supportive group within a large and diverse College.
 The College is centrally located, very near to the Land Economy department.
-The Director of Studies is Professor Peter Tyler.
+The Director of Studies is Dr Li Wan.

 "Studying Land Economy at Caius allows you to explore a diverse set of subjects such as Economics, Law and Sustainability.
 The course focuses on relevant issues such as Brexit, gentrification and regional inequalities, providing a different perspective on the world’s most pressing problems and encourages you to think critically about policy-making and possible solutions.
 Land Economy is a relatively small course where the atmosphere is welcoming and friendly and you have the opportunity to get to know all your coursemates over the year through supervisions which usually take place in the Department!"